 Recently, scientists at the University of Basel in Switzerland — led by Prof. Michael N. Hall — made some headway into this problem.
 Their work could help to diagnose hepatocellular carcinoma earlier and, eventually, improve treatment.
-Their findings were published earlier this week.
+Their findings were

 In cancer, mutated cells grow and spread in an uncontrolled manner.
 Tumor suppressors are anti-cancer proteins that halt this out-of-control cell growth.
 In cancer cells, tumor suppressors do not work as they should.

 On the hunt for these elusive tumor-fighting molecules, the researchers concentrated on a mouse model of hepatocellular carcinoma.

 They analyzed more than 4,000 distinct proteins in tumor tissue and compared them with healthy tissue.
 One protein stood out from the crowd: histidine phosphatase LHPP.